-Lionfish Productions is a boutique production company specializing in commercials, corporate videos and documentaries.
+Lionfish Productions is a boutique production company specializing in documentaries, music videos, corporate videos and commercials.
 Our directors sport a host of local and international awards and our team is passionate and dedicated to bringing theirs and your vision to life.

-Some of our previous clients include Amnesty International, Regency, University of Cape Town, Human Science Resource Centre, Project 90×2030, Institute for Justice and Reconciliation, Axe, White Horse and Guinness.
+Some of our previous clients include Amnesty International, Steps for the Future, Regency, Volvic Juice, Axe, Guinness, White Horse, University of Cape Town, Human Science Resource Centre, Project 90 by 2030, Institute for Justice and Reconciliation.
 Our services include full production from conception to final product, as well as individual functions such as filming, editing, sound design and facilitation.

 Born in Lisbon, Sara Gouveia is an award winning filmmaker and photographer.
 Her documentary “Mama Goema: The Cape Town Beat in Five Movements" won the audience award for Best Feature Length Documentary Film at the Tri Continental Film Festival 2011 and screened at festivals in Europe, South and North America.
 Sara’s short film “Scarlet Days” won the Jury Award for Best Film at the 5thInShadow Festival 2013.
 She has worked as a director, editor and cinematographer in documentaries for various clients and NGOs in South Africa such as Amnesty International, Regency, China Central TV, University of Cape Town, Human Science and Resource Centre, Institute for Justice and Reconciliation and Project 90x2030 and has created a number of music and promotional videos for South African artists.
 She is currently in production with the feature documentary "The Sound of Masks" in Mozambique, which has received the IDFA Award for most promising documentary at the Durban Film Mart 2014.
 The project is being supported by the N.F.V.F., the Hot Docs Blue Ice Fund and the IDFA Bertha Fund.